mikegoatly/Mappit/README.md

 * No runtime reflection
 * No runtime performance overhead - mappings are pretty much what you'd write by hand

+## Supported mapping features

+### Properties
+* **Implicit property mappings** (properties with matching names and compatible types)
+* **Custom property mappings** - mapping from one property to another property with a different name

+### Enums
+* **Implicit enum mappings** where all the enum names match
+* **Custom enum value mappings** - mapping from one enum member to another

+### Collections and Dictionaries
+* **Implicit collection mapping** - where a mapped type has a property that's a collection or dictionary, Mappit will create an implicit mapping for the collection elements or dictionary keys/values.
+* **Explicit collection mapping** - registering a collection mapping in your mapper class, e.g. `IList<FooRepresentation> Map(IEnumerable<Foo> source)` will automatically create a mapping for the collection elements.
+  The same applies for both keys and values of dictionary types.

+### Type construction
+* **Constructor initialization**, including constructors that only cover some of the properties.
+Any remaining properties will be initialized via their setters.
+* **Missing properties on the target type** - by default you'll get compile-time errors, but can opt in to ignore them.

 ## Getting started

 ```